jvalinsky/DungeonWorld/README.md

 CSC 291 Final Project
 ----------------------

+Dungeon World is a computer simulation of how an intellectual agent might behave in a preset dungeon environment.
+The simulation program is built on top of the GridWorld framework, which provides functionalities such as world knowledge representation and state node generation and searching.
+By using the GridWorld framework, an agent is created and is able to respond to various stimulus according to its internal states as well as external information in the simulated dungeon.

+At the beginning of the program, the user can find the agent waking in the middle of a mysterious room, which has a door locked.
+The goal for both of the user and the agent would be exiting the room.
+Since the door is locked, a sub-goal for the user and agent is finding the key that can let it open the door.
+However, since the agent is not really goal-oriented when making the decision, the user have to influence its decision-making process by placing new objects during the middle of execution and eventually lead the agent to the door.

+The time steps that the agent is allowed for taking actions is limited due to the fact that the room is continuously filling with gas at each step.
+Therefore, the user have to let the agent to exit the room (i.e. find the key and open the door) as soon as possible.

 ## How to run (terminal)
 start allegro common lisp (on the undegrad cycles it is alisp, this will not work in steel bank common lisp) (load "init.lisp")